PAIR-code/facets/facets_atlasmaker/README.md

 resize original image, cropping as necessary.
 * ```---bg_color_name or --bg_color_rgb```: You can specify the background used (e.g., for images
-that were resized and now don't fill the entire output sprite as well as for locations on the atlas with no images) via a color name or RGB value, such as 'geen' or '255,255,0'.
+that were resized and now don't fill the entire output sprite as well as for locations on the atlas with no images) via a color name or RGB value, such as 'green' or '255,255,0'.

 ## Reading the Manifest